 There are plenty of hotels near the Durham County Fair where you can stay as well.
 Most major chains have a hotel in town, and there are also some locally operated motels as well.
+Click here for hotel discounts with the Durham County Fair.
 Check travel sites like Travelocity and Expedia for suggestions.

-Gate admission to the fair is between $9-$15, depending on which day you attend.
+Gate admission to the fair is between $9-$35, depending on which day and how many days you attend.
 Children 11 and under, active military members, and attendees in wheelchairs are free.
 You can also purchase a separate wristband or tickets to ride the rides on the midway.
 Find out more information on ticketing here.